 Let’s cut to the chase: commissions.
 You, of course, want to know if selling ACA plans will be worth the energy you put into their marketing and meeting with clients — and rightfully so!
 Your time and bottom-dollar are vital to your business’ success.

-Once upon a time, ACA commissions were a contentious topic, with many carriers cutting payments to agents due to complicated legislature in the Marketplace and many companies leaving the industry altogether.
+Once upon a time, ACA commissions were a contentious topic, with many carriers cutting payments to agents due to complicated legislature in the marketplace and many companies leaving the industry altogether.

-However, that’s no longer the case as ACA commissions are higher than ever, and also get paid per client, per month!
-While the renewal income in the second year will be lower than the initial enrollment commission (as is standard with Medicare), this creates a golden opportunity for agents to make a steady monthly income which adds up quickly when you’re insuring entire households with multiple family members.
+However, that’s no longer the case as ACA commissions are higher than ever, and also typically get paid per client, per month!
+While the renewal income in the second year will be lower than the initial enrollment commission (as is standard with Medicare), this creates a golden opportunity for agents to make a steady monthly income, which adds up quickly when you’re insuring entire households with multiple family members.

-Reason #2: More Americans are Eligible for Coverage Than Ever Before
+Reason #2: More Americans Are Eligible for Coverage Than Ever Before

 The American Rescue Plan of 2021 made ACA insurance accessible to more Americans than ever before by lowering the eligibility criteria for ACA subsidies and providing tax benefits to lower insurance premiums for those who qualify.